-Procedures should ensure that appropriate and sufficient levels of control are in place to support consistent decision-making, although divergence may be permitted where justifiable (e.g. for country-specific requirements).
-It is recommended that TMF "essential" records lists are predefined to reflect the requirements laid down in the protocol and / or any trial-specific processes, which may mean that some records are generated whilst others are not, for example by using and - adapting the CDISC TMF Reference Model.
+Procedures should ensure that appropriate and sufficient levels of control are in place to support consistent decision-making, although divergence may be permitted where justifiable (e.g., for country-specific requirements).
+It is recommended that TMF "essential" records lists are predefined to reflect the requirements laid down in the protocol and / or any trial-specific processes, which may mean that some records are generated whilst others are not, for example by using and adapting the CDISC TMF Reference Model.

-Each organization will have unique circumstances that potentially impact on TMF management and integrity such as
+Each organization will have unique circumstances that potentially impact TMF management and integrity such as

-- staff availability and skills e.g. record management, Quality Control; - involvement of intermediaries or third parties, including record collaboration needs; - the nature of the TMF e.g. centralized, decentralized, outsourced; - TMF type, capabilities, and (for paper / hybrid TMF) facilities; - maturity of TMF set-up, maintenance, and archiving procedures; and - use of independent Quality Assurance to routinely audit TMF systems, data, and procedures.
+- staff availability and skills (e.g., record management, QC); - involvement of intermediaries or third parties, including record collaboration needs; - the nature of the TMF (e.g., centralized, decentralized, outsourced); - TMF type, capabilities, and (for paper / hybrid TMF) facilities; - maturity of TMF set-up, maintenance, and archiving procedures; and - use of independent Quality Assurance to routinely audit TMF systems, data, and procedures.